gbbrambila/vision-log-lens/README.md

 - [  ] Extract a few hardcoded information to `.env` variables
 - [  ] Finish some unit tests in different parts of the app
 - [  ] Develop e2e tests using playwright or other alternatives
-- [  ] Congfigure the production deployment to use a CI/CD pipeline
+- [  ] Congfigure the production build and deployment to use a CI/CD pipeline